ikrima/gamedevguide/contents/guides/ue4guide/wip/oculus-stuff/Rift Gotchas.md

 ​ ; Depending on how you control a players view rotation, you may need to disable this.
 ​ bUpdateOnRT=true

-- World Scale can be changed in Window-&gt;World Settings.
-Default is 100 uu =&gt; 1m (i.e. 1 uu = 1cm)
+- World Scale can be changed in Window->World Settings.
+Default is 100 uu => 1m (i.e. 1 uu = 1cm)

   ![Oculus_RiftGotchas_worldsettings](C:\devguide\conversion\FINISHED\assets\Oculus_RiftGotchas_worldsettings.jpg)

-* Player Settings: Can be changed in the Defaults or Components of your characters BluePrint
+- Player Settings: Can be changed in the Defaults or Components of your characters BluePrint

   ![Oculus_RiftGotchas_Playersettings](C:\devguide\conversion\FINISHED\assets\Oculus_RiftGotchas_Playersettings.jpg)

   ![Oculus_RiftGotchas_playersettings2](C:\devguide\conversion\FINISHED\assets\Oculus_RiftGotchas_playersettings2.jpg)

 - Height & Width are based off Capsule Half Height & Capsule Radius